vmarwah/paloalto/README.md

 # Palo Alto firewall

 ## 1) terraform-azure:
-Terraform templates for deploying 2 Palo Alto firewalls in Availability set configuration on Azure using Terraform.
+Terraform template for deploying 2 Palo Alto firewalls in Availability set configuration on Azure using Terraform.
 This template is also useful when you are deploying Palo Alto firewalls in transit VNET design models as explained in below link. https://www.paloaltonetworks.com/resources/guides/azure-transit-vnet-deployment-guide